awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 FROM old_table ;
 ```

-**Example Example 5: Storing Results of a CTAS Query in Another Format**  <a name="ctas-example-query-storage-format"></a>
+**Example Example: Writing Query Results to a Different Format**
-The following CTAS query takes the results from another query, which could be stored in CSV or another text format, and stores them in ORC:
+The following CTAS query selects all records from `old_table`, which could be stored in CSV or another format, and creates a new table with underlying data saved to Amazon S3 in ORC format:

 ```
 CREATE TABLE my_orc_ctas_table